The Willie Morton Scottish political thriller series

 ‘Fast moving… keeps you involved… uses some of what we know about the Willie McRae killing and weaves his story around that to make into a very good read and you can just imagine Willie doing some of the things Andrew describes’ —SCOTS INDEPENDENT

-Cross-border relations between Westminster and Holyrood are tense over nuclear policy as journalist Willie Morton investigates the death of anti-nuclear activist Angus McBain and begins to suspect he was killed for what he knew.
+In the first title of the series, cross-border relations between Westminster and Holyrood are tense over nuclear policy as journalist Willie Morton investigates the death of anti-nuclear activist Angus McBain and begins to suspect he was killed for what he knew.

 Was there UK Government collusion in the murder of McBain – and conspiracy over illegal radioactive convoys heading to Dounreay?